Get Admitted Today!Explore Rehabs Near You.

 • Be patient and don’t give up hope.
 It could take a few tries before they’re ready to seek help.

-What Not to Say to Your Friend
+What Not to Say a Friend When Talking About Their Drinking

 • Avoid ultimatums or threats.
 This could cause increased frustration and difficulty, because they may become defensive or combative.